approov/web-quickstart-fingerprintjs-javascript/README.md

 ## WHAT IF I DON'T GET SHAPES

-If none of the below helps you find your error, then we advise you to double check carefully that you followed exactly all the steps, and maybe even start from scratch again.
-If you still experience issues feel free to contact us.
+This can be due to a lot of different causes, but usually is due to a typo, missing one of the steps or executing one of the steps incorrectly, but we will give you through the most probable causes.

 ### Browser Developer Tools

-Open the browser developer tools and double check if you can see any errors in the console.
+Open the browser developer tools and check if you can see any errors in the console.

 If you find errors related with the `app.js` file then fix them and retry again, but always remember to refresh the browser with `ctrl + F5` when updating Javascript.

 ### FingerprintJS Script

-Double check that you are correctly loading the script in the `shapes-app/unprotected/index.html` file and that you are initiating correctly FingerprintJS in the window load event listener at the `shapes-app/approov-fingerprintjs-protected/assets/js/app.js` file, and that you have assigned it to the `fpPromise` variable defined at the top of the same file.
+Check that you are correctly loading the script in the `shapes-app/unprotected/index.html` file and that you are initiating correctly FingerprintJS in the window load event listener at the `shapes-app/approov-fingerprintjs-protected/assets/js/app.js` file, and that you have assigned it to the `fpPromise` variable defined at the top of the same file.

 ### FingerprintJS Token

-Double check that you are using the correct FingerprintJS browser token:
+Check that you are using the correct FingerprintJS browser token:
 * the placeholder `___FINGERPRINTJS_BROWSER_TOKEN___` has been replaced
 * the token doesn't have a typo

 ### Approov Site Key

-Double check that you are using the correct Approov site key:
+Check that you are using the correct Approov site key:
 * the placeholder `___APPROOV_SITE_KEY___` has been replaced
 * the Approov site key doesn't have a typo

-### Approov Attester URL

-Double check that you are using the correct Approov site key:
-* the placeholder `___APPROOV_ATTESTER_URL___` has been replaced
-* the Approov attester URL doesn't have a typo

 ### Shapes API Domain

-Double check that you have added with the Approov CLI the `shapes.approov.io` API with web enabled.
+Check that you have added with the Approov CLI the `shapes.approov.io` API with web enabled.

 ```text
 approov api -list